Undergraduate Support Services

 Student Administrative Services

-SAS provides students with quality administrative support whilst promoting the academic programs of students and enhancing their educational experience at UNSW Canberra.
+Student Administrative Services (SAS) provides students with quality administrative support whilst promoting the academic programs of students and enhancing their educational experience at UNSW Canberra.

 They can help answer any questions you might have about admission, scholarships, enrolment, research candidature and graduation.